Wizards-vs-Robots/documentation/srs.md

 The development follows the Google coding conventions of clean code.

 ## 4. Supporting Information
-For any further information you can contact the "Wizards vs. Robots" team or check our [Wizards vs. Robots](https://4kills.wordpress.com/2021/10/05/wizards-vs-robots/).
+For any further information you can contact the "Wizards vs. Robots" team or check our [Wizards vs. Robots blog](https://4kills.wordpress.com/2021/10/05/wizards-vs-robots/).
 The members are:
 - Lukas Rapp
 - Dominik Ochs